florinpatrascu/bolt_sips/README.md

 Documentation: http://hexdocs.pm/bolt_sips/

-## Disclaimer
+# Disclaimer

-This is a new generation of `Bolt.Sips`: v0.5.nn
+This is a new generation of `Bolt.Sips`: v1.0.nn - transitioning to a new driver design

 It is implementing the [db_connection](https://github.com/elixir-ecto/db_connection) database connection behavior.
-The current version is using the `db_connection` dependency from its master branch, and it is considered experimental until the db_connection is released.

 ## Features

 * It is using: Bolt.
-Neo4j's newest network protocol, designed for high-performance
+The Neo4j's newest network protocol, designed for high-performance
 * Supports transactions, simple and complex Cypher queries with or w/o parameters
-* Connection pool implementation using: "A hunky Erlang worker pool factory", aka: [Poolboy](http://github.com/devinus/poolboy) :)
-* Supports Neo4j 3.0.x/3.1.x/3.2.x
+* Supports Neo4j versions: 3.0.x/3.1.x/3.2.x/3.4.x

+## Breaking changes introduced in version 1.x

+* non-closure based transactions are not supported anymore.
+This is a change introduced in DBConnection 2.x. `Bolt.Sips` version tagged `v0.5.10` is the last version supporting open transactions.
+* the support for ETLS was dropped.
+It was mostly used for development or hand-crafted deployments

 ### Installation